HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialPickerControl.md

 <br/>

 ### Property LabelText:
-This property is to set the label of the material entry.
+This property is to set the label of the material picker.
 <br/>
 <br/>

 ### Property LabelTextColor:
-This property is to set the label color of the material entry.
+This property is to set the label color of the material picker.
 <br/>
 <br/>

 ### Property LabelSize:
-This property is to set the label size of the material entry.
+This property is to set the label size of the material picker.
 <br/>
 <br/>

 ### Property LabelFontFamily:
-This property is to set the label font family of the material entry.
+This property is to set the label font family of the material picker.
 <br/>
 <br/>

 ### Property LabelMargin:
-This property is to set the label margin family of the material entry.
+This property is to set the label margin family of the material picker.
 By default uses (16,0,16,0).
 <br/>
 <br/>

 ### Property SupportingText:
-This property is to set the supporting text of the material entry.
+This property is to set the supporting text of the material picker.
 <br/>
 <br/>

 ### Property SupportingTextColor:
-This property is to set the supporting text color of the material entry.
+This property is to set the supporting text color of the material picker.
 <br/>
 <br/>

 ### Property SupportingSize:
-This property is to set the supporting text size of the material entry.
+This property is to set the supporting text size of the material picker.
 <br/>
 <br/>

 ### Property SupportingFontFamily:
-This property is to set the supporting text font family of the material entry.
+This property is to set the supporting text font family of the material picker.
 <br/>
 <br/>

 ### Property SupportingMargin:
-This property is to set the supporting text margin of the material entry.
+This property is to set the supporting text margin of the material picker.
 By default uses (16,4,16,0).
 <br/>
 <br/>